nezaslosar/DS_competition_Orca/README.md

 ### The final report folder ###

 Our work until the final deadline presented as the final report is available here.
+Some additional exported tables and confussion matrix are attached here.

 ### The presentation folder ###